 Speaking of Roku, Netflix is now also available on the Roku 2-powered Telstra TV streaming box, which. along with the PlayStation 3 and 4, can provide access to all three of Australia's major SVOD services.

 It should be noted that not all devices can stream Netflix in 4K.
-This functionality depends on your 4K smart TV has an in-built Netflix app, or if you've got 4K-ready device, like the Xbox One S, an Ultra HD Blu-ray player, or the Fetch TV Mighty.
+This functionality depends on your 4K smart TV has an in-built Netflix app, or if you've got 4K-ready device, like the Xbox One S or Xbox One X, the PS4 Pro, an Ultra HD Blu-ray player, or the Fetch TV Mighty.

 Setting up Netflix

 Getting Netflix up and running is remarkably straightforward, and should be easy enough for even your tech-illiterate mum and dad to set up without any problems – simply create an account and use your login details to sign in to any of the devices listed above.

 The signup process involves the usual entering of your details, moving on to choosing one of the three packages Netflix offers.